 Although these symptoms aren’t necessarily caused by cancer, more usually by infection or stones in the bladder or kidneys, it is always worth seeking medical advice.
-At Somerset Urology Associates we are always happy to test for bladder cancer, because the earlier it’s diagnosed, the more likely it is to be cured.
+At Somerset Urology we are always happy to test for bladder cancer, because the earlier it’s diagnosed, the more likely it is to be cured.

 Diagnosis of Bladder Cancer

 Please see our Diagnosis of Bladder Cancer for more information.

 A dose of chemotherapy medication or a medication known as Bacillus Calmette-Guérin (BCG) may be introduced straight in the bladder to lessen the risk of the cancer returning.

 Muscle-invasive bladder cancer: the entire bladder will be removed in what’s known as a radical cystectomy, and at the same time another way of collecting urine will be put in place.